Accessibility

 On the Mezzanine level, in order to enter the turnstiles, first locate the entry doors that are near the turnstiles and have a little small machine/reader labeled "AutoGate" next to them:

 The doors are also sometimes labeled "AutoGate" as well.
 Note that not every door will have this AutoGate machine reader, but there exists at least one in any given accessible station -- you might have to just go around and find an entrance that does.
-The AutoGate machine/reader has both an OMNY reader as well as a slot at the top for the old MetroCards:
+The AutoGate machine/reader has an OMNY reader at the top:

-Now, either swipe your OMNY device against the OMNY reader or dip your MetroCard into the slot at the top of the AutoGate (you will get it back).
-The door will then automatically open and will remain open for a few seconds for you to go through effortlessly.
+Now, tap your OMNY device against the OMNY reader and the door will then automatically open and will remain open for a few seconds for you to go through effortlessly.

 Now that you passed the turnstiles, find the next appropriate elevator to get down to the platform level.
 As before, make sure to read the signage above the elevator, as there will be different elevators for different services and directions: